Time Isn't Linear (At Least, Not Anymore)

 But something in me knew.
 He was the only person I felt safe around.
 The only one who didn't overwhelm me, scare me, or make my nervous system spark in panic.

-It made no logical sense.
-But somewhere deep inside the folds of time, some part of me already recognized him.
-Already trusted him.
+It made no logical sense, but somewhere deep inside the folds of time, some part of me already recognized him, and already trusted him.

 Maybe Time Was Never Linear At All